Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 is the duration to wait before signaling the tick

-Creates a race condition between multiple IO
+Creates a race condition between multiple IO values, on

 evaluation returning the result of the first one that completes,